Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

 - Remove clutter from your closet

-- Getting rid of kitchen clutter
+- Get rid of kitchen clutter

 - Declutter your bathroom